Eschatologue/CM_wiki/docs/class/artificer/forgewright.md

 ### Level 3: Tools of the Trade

 You gain proficiency with Martial Weapons and Smith's Tools.
-If you already have proficiency with Smith's Tool, you gain proficiency with one other type of artisan’s tools of your choice.
+If you already have proficiency with Smith's Tool, you gain proficiency with one other type of artisan's tools of your choice.

 In addition, whenever you make an ability check with Smith's Tools, you can use your Intelligence as the ability, instead of Dexterity.